-- Bay Trail Construct the Bay Trail along the perimeter of the Project Site, Seaplane Lagoon, and VA Property. - Main Street Construct a Class I trail along the west side of Main Street to provide a linkage between the northern and southern shorelines.
+- Bay Trail Construct the Bay Trail along the perimeter of the Project Site, Seaplane Lagoon, and VA Property.
+The portion of the Bay Trail along the perimeter of the VA Property, if open all year, will be subject to review and approval from the United States Fish and Wildlife Service to ensure appropriate measures are implemented to protect endangered and sensitive species.
+Additionally, if the alignment of the Bay Trail near the secured premises of the MARAD Fleet moves west closer to the MARAD fleet, it will be subject to coordination with MARAD representatives. - Main Street Construct a Class I trail along the west side of Main Street to provide a linkage between the northern and southern shorelines.